theArjun/java-notes/applet/README.md

 - ALIGN is an optional attribute that specifies the alignment of the applet.
 The possible values are LEFT, RIGHT, TOP, BOTTOM, MIDDLE, BASELINE, TEXTTOP, ABSMIDDLE (Absolute Middle) and ABSBOTTOM (Absolute Bottom).

 ### **VSPACE and HSPACE**
-- These attributes are optinal.
+- These attributes are optional.
 - VSPACE specifies the space in pixel and below the applet.
 - HSPACE specifies the space in pixel on each sides of the applet.